gurinina/RNA-seq-analysis/lessons/01-DGE_setup_and_overview.md

 <img src="img/poisson-distribution-formula.png" width="300">

-**With RNA-Seq data, for each sample we have millions of reads being sequenced and the probability of a read mapping to a gene is extremely low.**.
-Thus, it would be an appropriate situation to use the Poisson distribution.
-However, a unique property of this distribution is that it only has one parameter: $/lambda$,equivalent to expected value that is mean and that is also equivalent to the variance mean == variance.
+**With RNA-Seq data, for each sample we have millions of reads being sequenced and the probability of a read mapping to a gene is extremely low.** Thus, it would be an appropriate situation to use the Poisson distribution.
+However, a unique property of this distribution is that it only has one parameter: $\lambda$, equivalent to expected value that is mean and that is also equivalent to the variance mean == variance.

 For us to apply a poisson distribution to our data, we first need to find out whether our data fulfills the criteria to use the poisson distribution.
 To do that we can plot the *mean versus variance* for the 'Mov10 overexpression' replicates: